 Pledges receivable due in more than one year are reflected at the present value of estimated future cash flows using a discount rate of 4% per annum.
-The change in the value of the long-term receivables during the years ended December 31, 2010 and 2009 amounted to \$375,387 and \$314,498, respectively, and is reflected as an adjustment to temporarily restricted net assets on the statement of activities and changes in net assets.
+The changes in the value of the long-term receivables during the years ended December 31, 2011 and 2010 amounted to (\$574,038) and \$375,387, respectively, and are reflected as adjustments to temporarily restricted net assets on the statement of activities and changes in net assets.